 Players start with absolutely nothing except for some shorts and some vague notion that the main protagonist, Link, has been asleep for 100 years.
 By exploring the land, you can quickly acquire clothing, weapons, horses, abilities, and items.
 This is an open-world game, and you could go straight to the main boss if you wanted to.
 However, Hyrule offers so many exciting locations and secrets to discover that you willingly run off in another direction just to see what's out there.

 The 120 Shrines and four Divine Beasts offer the puzzle-based gameplay we've come to know and love in Link's travels.
-However, they are much smaller than the dungeons we've seen in past Zelda games, which has been a downside for some gamers.
-Something that makes up for it is the fact that there are often multiple ways to solve puzzles, so you can get creative instead of needing to figure out what secret tool needs to be used in any given area.
+However, they are much smaller than the dungeons we've seen in past Zelda games, which has been a downside for some long-time Zelda fans.
+Something that makes up for it is that there are often multiple ways to solve puzzles, so you can get creative instead of figuring out what secret tool needs to be used in any given area.

 More than anything, Breath of the Wild fills you with wonder and an intense need to explore.
 Link might only be a tiny Hyrulean in a post-apocalyptic fantasy world, but he can explore it at his own pace and do just about anything he wants along the way.
 People typically say it takes them about 60 hours to beat the game; you can spend so many more just exploring and discovering new secrets.

-It's also worth noting that a Breath of the Wild sequel is currently in the works.
-If that wasn't enough, Nintendo is also making Hyrule Warriors: Age of Calamity, a hack and slash game that serves as a prequel to explain the events that lead up to the story of Breath of the Wild.
+It's also worth noting that a Breath of the Wild sequel, commonly referred to as Breath of the Wild 2, is currently in the works.
+If that wasn't enough, there's also a prequel called Hyrule Warriors: Age of Calamity that explains the events that lead up to the story of Breath of the Wild.
+Instead of being the same kind of open-world adventure, the prequel is a hack and slash game that allows you to play as Zelda, Link, Mipha, Daruk, Urbosa, Impa, and others.

 Run around the open world of Hyrule collecting items, gear, and weapons.
 Will you spend your time scaling the nearby mountain?
 Taming a wild horse?
 Taking on powerful enemies?Or maybe experimenting with various cooking ingredients?
 There is so much to explore and do.

-Super Mario Odyssey — Best co-op action RPG on Nintendo Switch
+6. Super Mario Odyssey — Best Platformer on Nintendo Switch$50 at Amazon

 |Super Mario Odyssey||✔||$50 at Amazon|